ajing/ChemTreeMap/docs/source/backend.rst

-The script will use the default fingerprint (ECFP and AtomPair) and caculated properties (pIC50, SlogP and ligand efficiency) to generate the ChemTreeMap data, and produce the JSON as an output file, specified in out_file parameter of TreeBuild object.
+The script will use the default fingerprint (ECFP and AtomPair) and caculated properties (pIC50, SlogP and ligand efficiency) to generate the ChemTreeMap data, and produce JSON output file, specified in the out_file parameter of TreeBuild object.

 .. code-block:: bash